 Step 3.
 You can now take a rest and wait for the recovery process to complete.
 The recovery time is closely related with the password complexity and the password attack type you choose.
 After the password is displayed on the interface, you can copy it to your encrypted Excel file and open it.

-Apart from setting a password for your Excel file to prevent unauthorized access, you can also set a password to prevent unauthorized editing or modification.
-If you have set a password for unauthorized modifying but you cannot remember, and as a result, cannot make changes to your workbook or spreadsheet, you can remove this restriction with Passper for Excel.
-Here are the steps to follow;
+If you have set a password for unauthorized modifying but you have forgotten Excel password, and as a result, you will be able to make any changes to your workbook or spreadsheet, you can remove this restriction with Passper for Excel.
+Here are the steps to follow:

 Step 1.
 Install and launch Passper Excel Password Recovery tool.
 Select the "Remove Restrictions" on the main menu.